megaport/terraform-provider-megaport/docs/resources/megaport_aws_connection.md

 ## Argument Reference
 - `vxc_name` - (Required) The name of your VXC.
 - `rate_limit` - (Required) The speed of your VXC in Mbps.
+- `destroy_connection` - (Optional, only for Hosted Connection) If set to true the AWS Connection (dxcon) will be deleted at destroy time.
+An external AWS session is required and the Connection cannot be deleted if it still has Virtual Interfaces attached.
 - `a_end` - (Required) ** See VXC Documentation
 - `a_end_mcr_configuration` - (Optional) ** See VXC Documentation
 - `csp_settings`: